Itssmepj/Drum-Kit/README.md

 # Drum-Kit
-Made a Drum kit using JS, CSS, HTML.
+Built Drum kit using JS, CSS, HTML.
 Give it a go.